How Can I Become a Christian School Administrator?

 Additionally, schools may prefer applicants who have teaching experience.
 According to the U.S. Bureau of Labor Statistics (BLS), employers look for candidates who demonstrate qualities such as leadership, determination, innovation, confidence and motivation (www.bls.gov).
 Decision making, team building, efficiency and strong interpersonal skills can also improve your employment chances.

-Administrators are in charge of making sure schools meet state education standards, and managing organizational operations and finances.
-State standards could include enrollment, standardized testing and curriculum requirements.
+Most Christian school administrators will be expected to see that their school adheres to state standards including enrollment, standardized testing and curriculum requirements.
 Business duties may involve public relations, accounting, marketing, personnel decisions and budgeting.
 You may also be in charge of developing and implementing educational and extracurricular programs.

 Salary and Career Outlook

-The BLS reports that education administrators can expect an eight percent growth in employment opportunities from 2008-2018.
-Growth is due to a higher student enrollment at the elementary and secondary school levels.
-In 2009, education administrators earned a median salary of $85,220 annually in public and private schools.
+The BLS reports that education administrators can expect a 6% growth in employment opportunities from 2012-2022, due to a higher student enrollment at the elementary and secondary school levels.
+In 2013, education administrators earned a median salary of $88,380 annually in public and private schools.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: